BSc Biotechnology Syllabus & Subjects 2025

 • Biostatistics

-The well-organized BSc Biotechnology subjects offer practical training and important knowledge through lab work, case studies, industrial visits, etc. As a result, there are many BSc Biotechnology job opportunities for graduates in both the public and private sectors, particularly in the fields of pharmaceuticals, research & development, and healthcare.
-In India, the BSc Biotechnology salary is INR 3-8 LPA.
-After completing a BSc in Biotechnology, students can pursue an MSc in Biotechnology or other similar Biotechnology Courses in India to advance their careers in the field of Biotechnology.
+There are many BSc Biotechnology job opportunities for graduates in both the public and private sectors.
+Some of the sectors are pharmaceuticals, research & development, and healthcare.
+In India, the BSc Biotechnology salary ranges from INR 3-8 LPA.
+Others can pursue MSc Biotechnology or other Biotechnology Courses to advance their careers.

 Show Less